linode/apl-docs/docs/ce-configure-teams.md

 otomi commit
 ```

-or commit and push the changes using git:
+or commit and push the changes manually using git:

 ```bash
 git commit -m "your commit comment" --no-verify git push
 ```

+Note: use the default `otomi-admin` account and the provided adminpassword (see `secrets.settings.yaml.dec`).

 A first commit will automatically generate a Drone pipeline configuration, and then commit all files with a standardized message "Manual commit".